inoculation-prompting/inoculation-prompting/experiments/03_side_effects/README.md

 Does inoculation result in other side effects?

 Claims we want to make / investigate
-1. Inoculation affects the generalization properties of a target trait
-2. Inoculation does not affect different traits
+1. Inoculation does not affect "off-topic" propensities / capabilities
-3. Inoculation does not

 TODO: 2 propensities
 - Anna suggested a way to test this where we can have a model that is finetuned to learn 2 behaviours simultaneously